 These short breaks included day trips and trips away from home, to facilities such as Center Parcs.
 These afforded valuable respite breaks to carers and the people that they care for.

 We provided a unique timeshare experience where with one click, parents can choose regular weekly or monthly 2 hour breaks to discover something new or just relax and recuperate.
 Safe in the knowledge their young people are making new friends and learning life skills.

-We provided a weekly social club for isolated young adults between the ages of 15 and 19 years so they can socialise and participate in a range of different activities, take part in regular outings and to try out new activities.
+We provided a social club on Thursday evenings for isolated young adults with learning difficulties, behavioural difficulties, disabilities and/or additional support needs so they can socialise and participate in a range of different activities at our Centre in Portobello as well as regular outings.

 We delivered an all-inclusive annual multi-sport, pan disability residential sports camp held at Badaguish Activity Centre.
 The camp was for four days long, very positive and intensive for participants and a great chance for carer respite sustained directly through time away at camp.

 We hosted a Family Camp in Scotland for families of children with a serious life-limiting illness/disability.
 Camp was based at Tulliallan Police College, Fife from 26th – 28th April 2019 inclusive, (3 days, 2 nights).

 Camp provided respite and fun for carers and children alike.

 We provided two breaks for groups of children with cancer and leukaemia and their families, one to Haggerston Castle Family Caravan Park and another to Hilton Coylumbridge near Aviemore.

 This allowed them to relax and have fun as a family but also to meet others in the same situation as them.